Innovation shaped by lived experience.

 Interaction Design Lead

-Intel Labs designer who rebuilt Stephen Hawking's communication system, a wheelchair user channeling lived experience into inclusive design.
+Designer who rebuilt Stephen Hawking’s communication system, a wheelchair user channeling lived experience into inclusive design.

 -